freebsd/freebsd-src/docs/Lexicon.rst

     Common Subexpression Elimination.
 An optimization that removes common subexpression compuation.
 For example ``(a+b)*(a+b)`` has two subexpressions that are the same: ``(a+b)``.
-This optimization would perform the addition only once and then perform the multiply (but only if it's compulationally correct/safe).
+This optimization would perform the addition only once and then perform the multiply (but only if it's computationally correct/safe).

 D